Insurance Questions

 Full Guild membership insurance gives you up to £6 million cover against treatment risk, public liability, and product liability.
 This insurance covers your business in case a product that you sell to your client or to a member of the public and it injures them or damages their property.
 Product liability will cover your legal defences and any damages you must pay to the claimant if they win the case.
 The product liability insurance only provides cover for the use of products that are used in the course of a treatment, provided that they haven't been manufactured by the insured and that the insured has the right of recourse against the product supplier or manufacturer.
 For a quotation, please click on the link click here

-Would Full Guild membership insurance treatment, public and product liability insurance cover me to work from a log cabin or garden room in the garden of my house?
+Would Full Guild membership insurance cover me to work fom a garden room or log cabin in the garden of my house?

 Yes, Full Guild membership insurance treatment, public and product liability insurance would cover you to work from a log cabin or garden room in the garden of your house.
 However, if you also require contents cover, we will need to ask you a few more questions before we can calculate and advise you what additional premium payable is required for this cover to be in place.
 To obtain a personalised quote please give us a call on 01332 224830 or email us info@beautyguild.com.